Language Translation

 Can you tell me what I need to get dual citizenship?

-Please contact the foreign embassy or consulate in the United States for the country which you are seeking to become dual citizenship.
+Please contact the foreign embassy or consulate in the United States for the country in which you are seeking dual citizenship.
 They will inform you what documents need to be authenticated and whether they have a specified preference.

 I need a Medallion signature guarantee.
 Can you help me?